 Anyway, we walked to the church over which we watched yesterday’s sunset.
 It was pretty cool today as well.

 We also bopped over to Fort Chambly.
 Which was closed.
 We knew it was closed because locked doors speak a universal language.

-About then, Dana suggested that with the possibility of bad travel days ahead, perhaps we should go part way down—which is up on the map—the Richelieu River.
+Right about that time Dana suggested that with the possibility of bad travel days ahead, perhaps we should go part way down—which is up on the map—the Richelieu River.
 Hey that’s a great idea!
 Back to the boat, walk Oscar a last time, clean the strainer, fire up the engine.
 Off the dock at 11:15.
 Chores can wait.

-There was one and only one slightly concerning bit about the run up to Saint-Ours.
+There was one and only one troublesome bit about the run up to Saint-Ours.
 While in Burlington, we met Loopers heading south.
 They claimed there was a railroad bridge that makes men cry and women faint.
 The current funnels through an opening just wide enough for one boat, they warned.
 Companions of theirs were swept into the rocks and it took three boats to pull them out.
 But we’ve heard horror stories before.
 Probably nothing to fear at all.

 Hmmm.
 Navionics shows the path through the bridge, but mostly it’s covered with red warning icons.
 This can’t be good.
 The comments say lay on your horn and make sure nobody is coming upstream because once you commit there’s no bailing out.
 But since going downstream in fast current makes a boat difficult to steer, down-streamers have the right-of-way, which we figured was good enough for us.

 Ok, the bridge is coming up.
 What the hell?
 Why would the river be littered with kids right near a danger zone?
 Just our luck.